EiriniMits/Email-Client-Server/README.md

 # Email-Client-Server

+This project was created for academic purposes on the subject of 'Communication Networks' at the Aristotle University of Thessaloniki.

 A simplified distributed Email System based on the Client-Server model.
 This system make use of Sockets, Input/Output streams and Threads.

 The system consists of two different entities: